 Day 5 : from Wonggul to Peliam

-After 1h45 you will reach another shelter called Sugulhalma.
-After another 2h10 you will reach the beginning of a large plateau that reminds me Dead Marshes in the Lord of the Rings.
-This place is called Mahdik.
-The plateau is called Holokkaka.
+1h45 from Wonggul, we reached another shelter called Sugulhalma.
+Another 2h10 and we were able to see the beginning of a large plateau that reminded of the Dead Marshes in the Lord of the Rings.
+This place is called Mahdik, the plateau itself is called Holokkaka.

-I think the area around Peliam had the nicest landscape I saw during my trek.
+The area around Peliam had maybe the nicest landscape I saw during my trek.

 Walking time : 9h40

-Food : 0 (we ate Ubi and food I bought on the previous days).
+Food : 0 (we ate Ubi and food I bought on the previosus day)

 Day 6 : from Peliam to Angguruk